 10.3 The data may be used within the school’s discipline and grievance procedures as required, and will be subject to the usual confidentiality requirements of those procedures.

+11 Data Protection Impact Assessments and Privacy by Design

+CCTV has the potential to be privacy intrusive.
+The School will perform a Data Protection Impact Assessment when installing or moving CCTV cameras to consider the privacy issues involved with using new surveillance systems to ensure that the use is necessary and proportionate and address a pressing need identified.

-11 Complaints
+12 Complaints

 11.1 Complaints and enquiries about the operation of CCTV within the school should be directed to the Headteacher in the first instance.

-Further Information Further information on CCTV and its use is available from the following:
+Further information on CCTV and its use is available from the following:

 CCTV Code of Practice Revised Edition 2008 (published by the Information Commissioners Office) www.ico.gov.uk